 There are many things to know about choosing the right heat pump for your home, and getting it installed correctly.
-Below are some of our most frequently asked Heat Pump questions.
-Please feel free to contact us if your question isn’t listed below.
+Below are some of our most frequently asked Heat Pump Questions and Heat Pump Info.
+Please feel free to contact us if your question or the heat pump info your after isn’t listed below.

 Q. What is a Heat Pump?

 A. A heat pump – also known as a reverse cycle air conditioner, is a clever device that extracts heat energy from one volume of air and transfers it to another.
 So one body of air gets warmer, whilst the other gets cooler.

 A. Heat pumps do not generate heat but extract it from one body of air and transfer it to another.
 They use the same principle as your fridge/freezer at home, compressing gas and then allowing it to expand, extracting heat as it does so.